Affiliate links on Android Authority may earn us a commission. Learn more.

-The resulting links from any of these methods can then be pasted into a WhatsApp message to your contact.
+You can then paste the resulting links from any of these methods into a WhatsApp message to your contact.

 If you want to upload the file to WhatsApp and send it through their servers, the size needs to be under 100MB.
 Videos cannot be more than three minutes in length.
-Anything larger than that, you will need to use one of the suggested workarounds above.
+For anything larger than that, you will need to use one of the suggested workarounds above.